oliverbebber/WGU-D335-Intro-to-Python/README.md

 # 🙌 Acknowledgements

-Thanks to Western Governor's University and the D335 course instructors for the material and support.
+Thanks to Western Governors University and the D335 course instructors for the material and support.

 Additional thanks to the Python community for helpful tutorials!